bitfinexcom/lib-js-util-base/README.md

 - `getArrayHasIntersect` - checks if arrays have at least one common value
 - `getArrayUniq` - gets unique values form array
 - `head` - get the head value of array.
 If array is empty or falsey, undefined is returned
+- `isArray` - checks if value is an array
 - `isEmpty` - checks if value is an empty object, collection, map, or set
 - `isEqual` - check if passed two values are equal
 - `isFunction` - checks if input is a Function object.